oracle-livelabs/adb/shared/adw-data-lake/setup-live-data-sharing-db-actions/create-share/create-share.md

     ![Click Create.](images/recipient-wizard-page.png " ")

-11. **Create** to create the data share.
+11. Click **Create** to create the data share.
 The **Provide Share** page is displayed.
 The new data share is displayed in the entities section.
 An informational message is displayed about the publishing process of the data share has started.

     ![Data share created.](images/data-share-created.png " ")